MishaTWhite/property-insights/docs/scraper_technical_documentation.md

-  --districts DISTRICTS  Comma or space separated list of districts to scrape --district-mode MODE   How to match districts: 'exact' or 'prefix' --rooms ROOMS          Integer or comma-separated list of room numbers to filter --max-pages MAX_PAGES  Maximum number of pages to scrape per city/district --preserve             Preserve existing listings in the database
+  --districts DISTRICTS  Comma or space separated list of districts to scrape --district-mode MODE   How to match districts: 'exact' or 'prefix' --rooms ROOMS          Integer or comma-separated list of room numbers to filter --days DAYS            Filter listings by days since created (default: 1) --max-pages MAX_PAGES  Maximum number of pages to scrape per city/district --preserve             Preserve existing listings in the database
 ```

+The command-line interface is implemented in `run_scraper.py` and provides a user-friendly way to configure the scraper.

 ## Adaptation to Website Changes